xapian/xapian-docsprint/practical_example/indexing/verifying_the_index.rst

 You can also go the other way, starting with a term and finding both statistics and which documents it indexes::

-    $ delve -t Stime db
+    $ xapian-delve -t Stime db
     Posting List for term `Stime' (termfreq 4, collfreq 4, wdf_max 4):
     41 56 58 65

 This means you can look documents up by identifier::

-    $ delve -t Q1974-100 db
+    $ xapian-delve -t Q1974-100 db
     Posting List for term `Q1974-100' (termfreq 1, collfreq 1, wdf_max 1):
     1

-``delve`` is frequently useful if you aren't getting the behaviour you expect from a search system, to check that the database contains the documents and terms you expect.
+``xapian-delve`` is frequently useful if you aren't getting the behaviour you expect from a search system, to check that the database contains the documents and terms you expect.